GDR-learners: Orthogonal Learning of Generative Models for Potential Outcomes: Experiments

+We used ChatGPT during the research and writing process in limited ways.
+Specifically, it was employed to brainstorm alternative proof strategies, to clarify technical arguments during early drafts, and to improve the clarity of explanations in some sections of the paper.
+All mathematical results, definitions, and proofs were verified independently by the authors.
+The LLM was not used to generate novel research contributions, datasets, or experiments.

-\textbf{Acknowledgments.} S.F. acknowledges funding via Swiss National Science Foundation Grant 186932.
+\textbf{Acknowledgments.} This paper is supported by the DAAD program “Konrad Zuse Schools of Excellence in Artificial Intelligence”, sponsored by the Federal Ministry of Education and Research.
+S.F. acknowledges funding via Swiss National Science Foundation Grant 186932.
 This work has been supported by the German Federal Ministry of Education and Research (Grant: 01IS24082).
 Additionally, the authors would like to thank Dennis Frauen for his helpful remarks and comments on the content of this paper.